 The health benefits of omega-3 fatty acids are widely known.
 DHA (docosahexaenoic acid) is one type of omega-3 fatty acid that is especially important during pregnancy.
 During your last trimester, your baby’s brain takes up a large amount of this vital omega-3 fatty acid.
 In this article, we share the five key benefits of DHA during pregnancy.
 Then, we reveal how you can make sure you get enough of this critical prenatal nutrient.

-According to the Centers for Disease Control and Prevention, 12% of babies born in the U.S. are preterm.
-“Preterm” babies are born 22 to 36 weeks of gestation.
-Babies born preterm may require costly lifesaving treatment and prolonged hospitalizations.
-DHA intake during pregnancy reduces the risk of preterm labor and birth.
-An examination of six trials including over 4,000 women showed that omega-3 fatty acids including EPA and DHA were effective in preventing preterm delivery.
+According to the Centers for Disease Control and Prevention, 12% of babies born in the U.S. are born 22 to 36 weeks early.
+Babies born prematurely may require costly lifesaving treatment and prolonged hospitalizations.
+DHA intake during pregnancy can help to support a healthy full-term birth.

 2. DHA is utilized rapidly by the baby’s brain and retina during pregnancy.

-3. Taking DHA during pregnancy may improve lean body mass and improve attention span in children.
+3. Taking DHA during pregnancy may support a healthy body weight and improve attention span in children.

 4. DHA during pregnancy linked to improvements in infant response to stress